-Two approaches are evaluated for the implementation of refining archetypal simulators into craft-specific simulators.
-The first is to model physical and mechanical laws using finite elements.
+Two approaches will be evaluated for the implementation of refining archetypal into craft-specific simulators.
+The first is to model physical and mechanical laws, using finite elements.
 The action parameters and material properties for the instantiation of an archetypal simulator will then be provided from the data collection task (see Section 3.1).
 The second is to use machine learning to simulate actions from annotated datasets.
-Generative learning methods, such as variational autoencoders and generative adversarial networks [116-119], create novel text, images, and videos from training data.
-In crafts, estimators for articulated hand motion for hands that manipulate objects use annotated datasets to create simulators that can be refined with additional data for similar actions on diverse materials [120-122] to realistically decompose and simulate pose, shape, texture, and lighting.
+Generative learning methods, such as Variational Autoencoders and Generative Adversarial Networks [116, 117, 118, 119], create novel text, images, and videos, from training data.
+In crafts, estimators for articulated hand motion for hands that manipulate objects use annotated datasets to create simulators that can be refined with additional data for similar actions on diverse materials [120, 121, 122] to realistically decompose and simulate pose, shape, texture, and lighting.